naoshibaikyu/cyborgresistance/halloween.md

 Molly Happy: Great!
 Let's gather up a few folks and search for a scary party location, then we can party there!

 Arrietty Happy: I have someone in mind already.
-Hey, OniSilver!
+Hey, Silver!

 %Silver Dime splashes out of the Punch Bowl.